-Keep in mind that head lice are developing resistance to the common over-the-counter (OTC) treatments like permethrin, which means they may not fully work to kill all lice.
-Prescription products may be needed.
+Keep in mind that head lice are developing resistance (sometimes called "super lice") to the common over-the-counter (OTC) treatments like permethrin or pyrethrins / piperonyl butoxide.
+This mean they may not fully work to kill all lice and other treatments may be needed.

-- Have items dry cleaned.
+- Have items professionally dry cleaned.

 - Seal items in a plastic bag for 2 weeks.